 Thandai is a traditional Indian beverage popular in North Indian states of UP and Rajasthan and made especially for the festival of Holi.
 It is quite refreshing to drink and is loaded with good ingredients like dry fruits, seeds and saffron.
-Here is how to make thandai drink at home (Step by Step).
+Here is how to make thandai drink recipe at home (Step by Step).

 Thandai is a traditional drink popular in UP and some parts of Rajasthan.
-It was traditionally made into a Bhang Thandai with a dose of Bhang in it.
+It was traditionally made into a Bhang Thandai with a dose of Bhang (Weed) in it.
 Even today, some people add the weed in it to make it intoxicating.
 This drink is very refreshing, and a perfect summer cooler.

 My mom used to make this drink every Holi and her recipe was appreciated every time.
 I am sharing her recipe of making this drink today with you all and hope you make it this Holi and enjoy with friends and family.

 There are many readymade version of thandai drink available in market like Guru Ji Thandai mix, Patanjali Thandai Powder and Haldiram have it too but nothing beats the taste that homemade one gives.
 Infact the taste of these readymade mixes is quite far from the real stuff and I highly suggest you making it from scratch at home.

 It is best served chilled, so make sure to make a few hours before you plan to serve it.
 You can also add a few ice cubes in the glasses just before serving.

 “Thandai and bhang have become synonymous over the year.
 Laced wih bhang, thandai was offered to Lord Shiva.
 It was first used in India around 1000 B.C.
 It has developed to be an integral part of the cultural celebration of holi.
 Thandai was consumed as a refreshment when people got tired playing holi and throwing each other in pond filled with color water.” – Food.Tv

 Benefits of Thandai